Attendees for the Finance Summit 2020.

 Mr Tali joined the civil service from the Institute of Economics at the Estonian Academy of Science, where he was a Researcher.
 He graduated from the State University of Moscow’s Department of Economics in 1983.

-Director General, Economic Policy Coordinator, Finland
+Director General, Economic Policy Coordination, Finland

-Dr. Markus Sovala is Director General, Economic Policy Coordinator, Ministry of Finance, a role which he took up in September 2019 and is involved in coordinating economic policy along with matters related to the budgetary stability control instruments.
+Dr. Markus Sovala is Director General, Economic Policy Coordination, Ministry of Finance, a role which he took up in September 2019 and is involved in coordinating economic policy along with matters related to the budgetary stability control instruments.
 He is actively involved in monitoring the sustainability of public finances, fight against COVID19 epidemic and Government ownership policy planning.

 Previously Dr Sovala was Leader of Change at Uusimaa Regional Council and before that held a number of senior roles in the Ministry of Finance including as Head of Economics Department and Deputy Budget Director, and a 2-year role as a Senior Advisor to the Executive Director at the World Bank.